GoogleCloudPlatform/java-docs-samples/bigtable/use-cases/fraudDetection/README.md

 **Number of nodes**

-The Terraform code creates a Cloud Bigtable instance that has 3 nodes.
+The Terraform code creates a Cloud Bigtable instance that has 1 node.
 This is a configurable number based on the amount of data and the volume of traffic received by the system.
 Moreover, Cloud Bigtable supports [autoscaling](https://cloud.google.com/bigtable/docs/autoscaling) where the number of nodes is dynamically selected based on the current system load.

 **Garbage Collection Policy**

 The current Terraform code does not have any garbage collection policies.
 However, it could be beneficial for this use case to set a garbage collection policy for the History column family.
-The ML model doesn’t need to read all the history of the customer.
+The ML model does not need to read all the history of the customer.
 For example, you can set a garbage collection policy to delete all transactions that are older than N months but keep at least M last transactions.
-The Demographics column family could have a policy that prevents having more than one value in each column.
+The demographics column family could have a policy that prevents having more than one value in each column.
 You can read more about Cloud Bigtable Garbage Collection Policies by reading: [Types of garbage collection](https://cloud.google.com/bigtable/docs/garbage-collection#types)

 **Replication**